aaronxsu/ts-exercise/section-03-type-annotations-in-action/README.md

+- Type Annotations for variables:

-- Type Annotations: Code we add to tell TypeScript what type of value a variable will refer to.
+Code we add to tell TypeScript what type of value a variable will refer to.
 We can use primitive types and object types.

+- Type inference for variables:

-- Type inference: TypeScript tried to figure out what type of value a variable refers to
+TypeScript tried to figure out what type of value a variable refers to

 - Annotations for arrays:

 ```ts